 I am so glad that Muscle Imbalances Revealed has been such a benefit to you.
-It is a bit of a labour of love.
-Glad it is helping you out.
+It is a bit of a labor of love.
+Happy it is helping you out.

-Yes, a lot of the exercises in the knee component will help out.
-Many of the exercises are in my Knee Injury Solution program.
-There are all kinds of levels of exericses plus videos and descriptions of the exercise in Knee Injury Solution.
+Yes, many of the exercises in the knee component will help out.
+Many of the activities are in my Knee Injury Solution program.
+There are all kinds of exercises plus videos and descriptions of the movement in Knee Injury Solution.

 Here are some videos that I have done that may help you.
 You can see more on the YouTube channel.

-The Bulgarian Squat is a good exercise but I would call it an advanced exercise that the average person cannot do.
+The Bulgarian Squat is a good exercise, but I would call it an advanced exercise that the average person cannot do.
 It puts a lot of load on one leg.
-Often times the weakest point in the leg will give way and with most clients it will be their knees.
-With the client being overweight, this makes the situation even worse.
+Often the weakest point in the leg will give way, and with most clients, it will be their knees.
+The client being overweight makes the situation even worse.

 I am a big fan of regressions.
-The more you can modifiy an exercise, the happier the client will be.
-The more regression exercises you have the more you can change things up to challenge them, keep them guessing, doing new things and keeping them pain free.
+The more you can modify any exercise, the happier the client will be.
+The more regression exercises you have, the more you can change things up to challenge them, keep them guessing, and do new things pain-free.

-One quick thing you can do for knee pain when lunging is decrease the distance between the feet with the lunge and also move the trunk in a forward position.
-This decreases the range of motion of the lunge which make the knees happy plus the forward trunk activates the gluteus maximus more which decreases the stress on the knee extensors.
+One quick thing you can do for knee pain when lunging is to decrease the distance between the feet and the lunge and move the trunk forward.
+This reduces the range of motion of the lunge, which makes the knees happy, plus the forward box activates the gluteus maximus more, which decreases the stress on the knee extensors.

-When it comes to other exercises, try the modified lunge that I talked about above.
+Try the modified lunge that I talked about above when it comes to other exercises.
 You can also try bilateral ball squats against the wall or unilateral ball squats.
 This decreases the stress on the knees.
-You can also try lunging onto a risor or a back lunge.
+You can also try lunging onto a riser or a back lunge.